OscarAzeem/Courses_Info/funny_querys.md

     * However, when declaring an **UNIQUE INDEX** in a column table no **PRIMARY KEY** is build in such column table.
     * Remember: ***you should not build unique indexes on your primary key column(s), since the server already checks uniqueness for primary key values***

+### OVERHEAD table
+* [overhead](https://stackoverflow.com/questions/565997/in-mysql-what-does-overhead-mean-what-is-bad-about-it-and-how-to-fix-it "overhead table") is temporary diskspace that the database used to run some of the queries, so you should only worry if this gets really high.
+*

 ## Start the MySQL Server
 1. $ sudo service mysql start